advl/resume/README.md

 + To make the experience intereactive, I decided to go for pagedjs even tough this adds quite a layer of code to polyfill the browsers.
 + [Try it out](https://resume.adrianv.net) !
 Click print and look at the result :)
 + No need to compile the pdf from the html....
 Tested in chrome and firefox !

+## Bonus

+You can try an interactive version of my resume by entering `npx adrianv.sh` in your terminal.